 - Renewable Energy

-- Represented a large domestic corporation's development of residential solar sales division, including drafting of customer agreements to ensure compliance with state and federal compliance obligations.
+- Represented Power Home Remodeling Group’s development of residential solar sales division, including drafting of customer agreements regarding state and federal compliance obligations.

-- Represented wind farm developer in enforcement of non-discriminatory electricity rates involving parallel regulatory proceedings related to the Montana Public Service Commission (MPSC).
+- Represented WinData LLC, a wind farm developer, in enforcement of non-discriminatory electricity rates involving parallel regulatory proceedings related to the Montana Public Service Commission (MPSC).

-- Represented a publicly traded solar energy company with development of large multi-array solar facility (including various aspects of PPA negotiations, EPC issues, interconnection considerations, and regulatory compliance matters before the Public Utilities Commission of Texas (PUCT)).
+- Represented SunPower (NASDAQ: SPWR) with development of large multi-array solar facility including various aspects of PPA negotiations, EPC issues, interconnection considerations, and regulatory compliance matters before the Public Utilities Commission of Texas (PUCT).

-- Represented a publicly traded company in connection with potential liabilities associated with former renewable energy division (and portfolio of transferred renewable projects).
+- Represented Chevron (NYSE: CVX) and Chevron Energy Solutions in connection with potential liabilities associated with former renewable energy division (and portfolio of transferred renewable energy projects).

-- Represented a publicly traded international wind developer in connection with emergency arbitral proceedings related to dispute over project access in Mexico.
+- Represented Siemens Gamesa Renewable Energy S.A., formerly Gamesa Corporación Tecnológica S.A. in connection with emergency arbitral proceedings related to dispute over wind farm project access in Mexico.

-- Represented a school district in contract negotiations with solar developer related to long-term power purchase agreement.
+- Represented a Calhoun County ISD in negotiations with solar developer NextEra Energy, Inc. (NYSE: NEE) related to long-term power purchase agreement.

 - Represented an international solar developer in dispute with strategic partner over joint development projects and related dispute over option agreement issues for potential acquisition of entity.

-- Represented a global wind farm developer in connection with arbitration dispute against owner related to alleged availability, warranty and defect issues arising under a long-term services agreement.
+- Represented global wind farm developer Siemens Gamesa Renewable Energy S.A., formerly Gamesa Corporación Tecnológica S.A., in arbitration dispute against owner related to alleged availability, warranty, and engineering defect issues arising under long-term turbine supply and services agreement.

-- Represented a natural gas electric company in various compliance and regulatory matters related to "behind the meter" capabilities within the Electric Reliability Council of Texas (ERCOT) footprint and PUCT.
+- Represented Enchanted Rock in various compliance and regulatory matters related to behind the meter power generation capabilities within Electric Reliability Council of Texas (ERCOT).

-- Represented a large oil and gas corporation in state and federal court, as well as in regulatory proceedings, in complex dispute related to renewable energy generated by wind farm developments.
+- Represented Occidental Chemical Corporation (NYSE: OXY) in state and federal court, as well as in regulatory proceedings, in complex PURPA dispute related to renewable energy generated by John Deere Renewables wind farms (purchased by Exelon (NASDAQ: EXC)).

-- Represented an electricity trading group in Michigan federal court involving allocating responsibility for Federal Energy Regulatory Commission (FERC)–approved surcharges under a power purchase agreement.
+- Represented Constellation Energy (NYSE: CEG) in Michigan federal court regarding energy trading group’s allocation of responsibility for Federal Energy Regulatory Commission (FERC) surcharges under a power purchase agreement.

 - Represented a foreign corporation seeking enforcement of large arbitral award against sovereign nation in Texas federal court related to construction of large infrastructure projects in Africa.